RealOrangeOne/theorangeone.net/content/posts/whyreguard/index.md

 Roaming, If I shut my laptop, go home, and open it again, the tunnel will be in the same state: just fine!
 None of this weird messed up state issues where you have to disconnect and reconnect.

 Configuration is also incredibly simple.
-There's just 1 file of configuration, none of this multiple file fun like OpenVPN.
+There's just one file of configuration, none of this multiple file fun like OpenVPN.
 Just a single ini file for the server, and a single, very similar, ini file for the client.

 Wireguard's authentication model is incredibly simple.
 The client and server share public keys, and add them to their config files.
 If you've ever provisioned SSH keys, you'll feel right at home!